For more information on nomination and participation for the 2022 TJSHS visit this page here.

 - In the case of home-schooled nominees where the parent is the teacher of record or de facto teacher, the parent may accompany the student nominee as a teacher mentor.

-- Students and teachers who have submitted nominations will be notified of their status by February 2021.
+- Students and teachers who have submitted nominations are typically notified of their status in the month of February